CousinoMath/blog/blog/Advanced_Slope/README.md

 value of `\(\delta\)`, is not that of a line.
 One value for `\(run\)` used to refute one graph (value of `\(\delta\)`).
 The advanced challenge just means that the player gets to choose a finite number of values for `\(run\)`, and this refutes only one graph too.
-So instead, let&rsquo;s have the player choose _infinitely_ many values for `\(run\)`.
-Heck, let&rsquo;s have the player choose every possible value for `\(run\)`, meaning `\(run\)` can be any real number (except zero).
+So instead, let’s have the player choose _infinitely_ many values for `\(run\)`.
+Heck, let’s have the player choose every possible value for `\(run\)`, meaning `\(run\)` can be any real number (except zero).

 So we can now tell the adversary to pick any value for `\(\delta\)` that they might like.
 Since we have every possible value for `\(run\)` to choose from, we can just tell the adversary to set `\(run\)` to be `\(\delta / 2\)`.
-Now the adversary doesn&rsquo;t need us, because they know what our move will be for every possible choice of `\(\delta\)`.
-And our move will always show the Adversary&rsquo;s graph not to be of a line (this would be beyond my typical college algebra student).
+Now the adversary doesn’t need us, because they know what our move will be for every possible choice of `\(\delta\)`.
+And our move will always show the Adversary’s graph not to be of a line (this would be beyond my typical college algebra student).

 Moreover, this new game, where the player can pick every value of `\(run\)`,